SAP-archive/teched2020-DEV166/exercises/ex1/README.md

 	As you got a new property in your entity, you need to add data for this property in the local data file that you've created before for the ```risk``` entity.

-3. Opem the file `sap.ui.riskmanagement-Risks.csv` in your `db/data` folder.
+3. Open the file `sap.ui.riskmanagement-Risks.csv` in your `db/data` folder.
 4. Replace the content with the new content below which additionally includes the BP data

 ```csv